Platelet Inventory Management with Approximate Dynamic Programming: Structure of the Optimal Policy and Value Function

 The first and last term in \eqref{eq:deriv} are positive but there is no guarantee for the middle term and hence the second derivative to remain positive.
 Therefore, the expected cost is not in general jointly convex in the ordering decision and state variables and hence the value function after minimization is also not in general convex.
-We note that with exogenous probabilities the second term is zero and we can show convexity for this specific problem.
-However, it is not in general straightforward to prove convexity with independent random shelf-lives (see, \citealt{nahmias1977ordering}).
+We note that with exogenous probabilities the second term is zero and hence one can show convexity for this specific example.
+However, it is not in general straightforward to prove convexity with random shelf-lives (see, \citealt{nahmias1977ordering}).